- WHAT IS AN ANTI-DOPING RULE VIOLATION (ADRV)?

 When an athlete or athlete support person commits a doping offence, it is known as an ADRV.
-Certain consequences (generally known as sanctions) apply to the athlete or athlete support person who commits an ADRV.
+Certain consequences or sanctions apply to the athlete or athlete support person who commits an anti-doping rule violation (ADRV).

 - Article 2.1 – Presence of a prohibited substance or its metabolites or markers in an athlete’s sample